 On the other hand, dementia symptoms reveal a slow mental decline with confusion and loss of recognizing familiar locations.
 Writing, speaking and motor skills are impaired, and memory loss is not acknowledged as being a problem by the person suffering dementia.

 Whether it is depression or dementia, prompt treatment is recommended.
-A physical examination will help determine if there is a medical cause for depression.
+A physical examination will help determine if there is a medical cause for the depression.
 A geriatric medical practitioner is skilled in diagnosing depression and illnesses in the elderly.
-If you are the caregiver of an elderly person it may be beneficial for you to seek out a geriatric health care specialist.
+If you are the caregiver of an elderly person, it may be beneficial for you to seek out a geriatric healthcare specialist.
 For more information on senior health services go towww.longtermcarelink.net/about_senior_health_services.htm.

 Treating depression in older people.

 Once the cause of the depression is identified, a treatment program can be implemented.
 Treatment may be as simple as relieving loneliness through visitations, outings and involvement in family activities.
 In more severe cases antidepressant drugs have been known to improve the quality of life in depressed elderly people.
 Cognitive therapy sessions with a counselor may also be effective.

 As a caregiver or family member of a depressed elderly person, make it your responsibility to get involved.
 The elderly person generally denies any problems or may fear being mentally ill.
 You can make the difference and remove the Holiday Blues from seniors suffering from depression.

 The Geriatric Mental Health Foundation offers a “Depression Tool Kit.”
 To read more about this tool kit and depression in the elderly, go towww.gmhfonline.org/gmhf/consumer/depression_toolkit.html.

 O&H: Allie, we’ve heard about a unique “pet project” that raises funds for animal causes.
 Please tell us about it.